Many victims of betrayal and emotional abuse are unknowingly victims of marital rape, or wife rape, as well.

 Ecclesiastical Support Must Be Ethical And Protect Victims

-Like many women, who are members of the Church, Melissa went to her bishop for spiritual support regarding her husband’s pornography use.
-Melissa said her bishop “basically told me that I married my husband because I was looking for someone with an addiction.”
+Like many members of faith-communities, Melissa went to her clergy for spiritual support regarding her husband’s pornography use.
+Melissa said her bishop blamed her: “basically told me that I married my husband because I was looking for someone with an addiction.”

 Kinghorn, who also trains bishops, has seen things improve over time, but she also sees bishops who do say things like that.
 When this happens, according to Kinghorn, the abuse “just starts to get layered.”
 Then the wife is dealing with spiritual abuse along with the sexual and, sometimes, physical abuse they’ve already experienced.